duskjs/dusk/README.md

     "component": "ts-node node_modules/duskjs/lib/component/component.ts"
 }
 ```
 Inside the package.json we added the commands that can be used for Dusk.
 Also we included the port where Dusk needs to run on locally.
 And as last with the component object we give the name of the target to start with.
-The component will be the first building block for the application and will start from there when compiling the code for the project.
+The component will be the first building block for the application and the compiling will start from this component to create the code for the project.

 ##### Examples
 <hr>